 - Financial Transactions: Do you need to pay a bill or receive money via one of the many online pay sites?
 Use your phone and complete the transaction in a few minutes.
 You can even check bank balances, move money from one account to another, and pay your taxes on your smartphone.

 - News Sources: Want to know the latest in sports, news, weather, or any other current event?
 A smartphone is the fastest, most efficient way to find out no matter where you are.
-That’s because the phone is actually a small computer with internet connection.
+That’s because the phone is actually a small computer with an internet connection.

 - Social Life Enhancer: If you like to keep up with what your friends are doing and saying, social media apps on your phone will keep you in touch 24/7.